 Use this command to define master and slave instruments.
 This command affects the system only when a synchronization cable is attached to the rear panel of both instruments and is intended to operate in synchronized mode.

-The WX2184C will return MAST, SLAV, or MSL depending on the present mode setting.
+The WX2182C will return MAST or SLAV depending on the present mode setting.

 :XINStrument:OFFSet{<instrument_offset>}(?)